 Imagine if a currently well-established dive training agency or scuba gear manufacturer decided to raise the bar with much higher operational standards, with a strict quality assurance program.
-It would lose many of their current dealers.
+It would lose many of its current dealers.
 Most people are resistant to change.
 They would jump ship and pick another brand.

-The Need for a New Brand
+The Need for a New Dive Brand

 Therefore, the best way to introduce higher operating standards in the dive industry is to create a new brand.
 It could come from one of the current players, but it would need to be marketed separately, like Toyota and Lexus.
 And in this automotive example, Toyota was already a trusted name.
 In our case, we don’t seem to have trusted brand names.
 It would need to be a separate brand to have a chance at creating an impact.